bcoe/node-sexy-args/README.markdown

 }
 ```

 I think this is much cleaner, which is the goal of sexy-args.
-Why repeat ourselves all the time when creating libraries?
+Why repeat ritualistic syntax over and over again.

 The DSL
 -------